 Foodie Honeymoons in Japan

 An increasing number of newlyweds are choosing Japan for their honeymoon, and we love arranging honeymoons in Japan!

 Japan attracts couples who are seeking unique experiences, and love immersing themselves in new cultures.

 And Japanese cuisine is a major draw: if you’re looking for the foodiest honeymoon imaginable, Japan is the place.

-If you want to experience the best sushi in the world, it’s worth splurging at one of Tokyo’s many sushi temples – or even flying to the northern island of Hokkaido for some of Japan’s best seafood.
+If you want to experience the best sushi in the world, it’s worth splurging at one of Tokyo’s many sushi temples – or even traveling to Kanazawa, or the northern island of Hokkaido, for some of Japan’s best seafood.

 Modern sushi’s roots are based in Tokyo, and for the quintessential sushi experience get counter seats for a special dinner at one of Tokyo’s best sushi restaurants.